jmajety-dev/Youtube-data-analysis-pipeline/README.md

   - The final validated data is pushed into the Analytics and Report S3 bucket, where it is ready for further analysis and reporting.

 - **Data Visualization**:
-  - An AWS QuickSight dashboard was generated to visualize the data stored in the Analysis and Report S3 bucket, providing insights and enabling further analysis.
+  - A fully customizable AWS QuickSight dashboard is configured to automatically capture and visualize data from the Analysis and Report S3 bucket, where the processed data is stored.
+New data uploaded into the S3 landing data bucket triggers the pipeline, which updates the Analysis and Report S3 bucket, ensuring that data scientists and analysts have the most up-to-date information for their analysis.

 ![YouTube Data Pipeline Architecture](https://github.com/user-attachments/assets/a7c0a2be-68fc-4b98-b00c-39dd60b323e2)